You and I have a lot in common.

 Sinead can focus all her energy on getting better without financial worries.

 Using income protection for the self-employed, you can insure up to 75% of your gross (pre-tax) earnings.

 But you don’t have to insure the full 75%.

 You should look at your expenses first (mortgage, bills, food) to determine how much cover you need.

-So, if your earnings fall it’s important to contact the insurer and reduce your cover because the insurer will never payout more than your earnings at the date of your claim.
+So, if your earnings fall, it’s important to contact the insurer and reduce your cover because the insurer will never payout more than your earnings at the date of your claim.

 It’s important to note that some insurers will average your income over the previous three years.

-Others will only look back over the previous 12 month.
+Others will only look back over the previous 12 months.

 You should take this into account when choosing an insurer if your income isn’t regular.

 Michael, a recent claimant, thought it would never happen to him but “having the policy meant everything” when he found he needed it.